 Medical examination using electromyography (EMG) Credit: Romaset/ Shutterstock.com

 The clinical features are suggestive of the diagnosis.
-The severity of the condition is usually greater as the age of onset decreases, and hyporeflexia or areflexia are common in more severe forms of SMA.
+The severity of the condition is usually greater as the age of onset decreases, and hyporeflexia or areflexia is common in more severe forms of SMA.
 The characteristic features in the most severe form beginning in infancy include:

 - Intact sensation

-- Proximally predominant weakness which progresses distally over time
+- Proximally predominant weakness, which progresses distally over time.

 - Areflexia or hyporeflexia

 - Weak cry

 - Weak sucking